Thank you for subscribing

 What should I do if my number plates are stolen?

-If the worst does come to pass and your number plates are stolen, make sure to immediately report the theft to local police by visiting your nearest police station, by calling 131 444, or by submitting an online form.
+If your number plates are stolen, immediately report the theft to local police by visiting your nearest police station, calling 131 444, or by submitting an online form.
 This helps police to identify stolen number plates and detect offenders.

 Make sure to advise your insurance company, roadside assistance, and toll road operators of your new registration details.